JulianKemmerer/PipelineC/docs/pypeline_guide.md

     return rv

 # Builds a new function with the same (stream_t) -> stream_t signature as pipeline_stage.
+# pipeline_stage must already be @hw_func-decorated -- make_autopipeline calls it
+# directly from inside its own hardware function body, so it needs its own decoration
+# to simulate correctly under sim_call (see §12).
 pipeline_stage_ap = make_autopipeline(pipeline_stage, has_input_reg=True, has_output_reg=True)

+@hw_func
 def wrapper(pipeline_in: stream_t) -> stream_t:
     ready_reg: Reg[uint1_t]
     ready_reg = ~ready_reg